Whether your tenant has left the property in good condition or not, it’s in their best interests to still want their deposit back, obviously.

 Ideally, you’d do this roughly 2 weeks prior to them moving out.

-This’ll give you a chance to have a look around, discuss any concerning areas, and give your tenants an opportunity to rectify the discussed areas back to a good condition, in most cases not affecting their tenancy deposit.
+This will give you a chance to have a look around, discuss any concerning areas, and give your tenants an opportunity to rectify them back to a good condition, in most cases not affecting their tenancy deposit.

 During your visit, make side-by-side comparisons with the check-in inventory you should have conducted when they moved in, you’ll be able to make clear distinctions of what the change of condition has been during their tenancy.